ArturAmpilogov/software-internationalisation/manuscript/Chapter1.md

 ## Globalisation (g11n)

-Globalisation, also called _g11n_ or _going global_, is the process by which organizations connect with their customers and partners around the world.
+Globalisation, also called *g11n* or *going global*, is the process by which organizations connect with their customers and partners around the world.

 Software globalisation often includes:

 - Neutral attitude to every presentation aspect.
   No offensive product names or texts.
 It is not always possible to find a globally neutral product name, the company should be ready to change it for a local market.
-  Neutral visualisations usually have people with different sex, races or ethnic groups.
+  A neutral visualisation usually presents different genders, races or ethnic groups.
   No word or sign that can hurt people feelings or believes, for example, religion topics are avoided.

-- Software design, development and customers support at least in every continent.
+- Software design, development and customers support, at least in every continent.

 ## Flow

-For a software product seeking _globalisation_:
+For a software product the plan to achieve *globalisation* is:

-1. _(internationalisation)_ prepare the plan and platform for localisation, periodically update the plan and the methods if needed
+1. *(internationalisation)* prepare the plan and platform for localisation, periodically update the plan and the methods if needed
-2. _(localisation)_ - localise the product
+2. *(localisation)* - localise the product
-3. _(localisation)_ - localise the product
+3. *(localisation)* - localise the product
-4. _(localisation)_ - localise the product
+4. *(localisation)* - localise the product
 5. ...

 ```plantuml